tamus-cyber/tamus-control-standards/docs/catalog.md

 Using the table above, any set of information can be assigned three security ratings: one for Confidentiality (LOW, MODERATE or HIGH), another for Integrity (LOW, MODERATE or HIGH), and a third for Availability (LOW, MODERATE or HIGH).
 This is useful for defining security controls in cases where, for example, a set of information may have a low need for confidentiality (LOW impact) but require HIGH availability.
 In this example, encryption may not be appropriate, but redundancy may be a requirement.

 Most breaches that cause HIGH impact are a result of unauthorized access to Confidential information.
-Therefore, this document and System member assignment of classification places prime importance on the level of Confidentiality required of the information.
+Therefore, this document and System member assignment of categorization places prime importance on the level of Confidentiality required of the information.

 {% include references.md %}